likeconan/React-Redux-Learning/lesson-02-React with ES6/README.md

     import React from 'react'
     import ReactDOM from 'react-dom';
-    import RobotChatRoom from './components/robot-chatroom';
+    import RobotChatRoom from './components/robot-chatroom/robot-chatroom';

     ReactDOM.render(
         <RobotChatRoom/>, document.getElementById('root'));

+* ### Use webpack to pack your code

-Next thing you need to do is creating the webpack.config.js file under the root to pack all your frontend files, this config is used in webpack-version 2, you can check the <a href='https://webpack.js.org/' target="_blank">document</a> and the code of it like below:
+Creating the webpack.config.js file under the root to pack all your frontend files, this config is used in webpack-version 2, you can check the <a href='https://webpack.js.org/' target="_blank">document</a> and the code of it like below: